Burhan7777/Scribble/Features.md

 42) Remove Splash screen(Main):DONE
 43) Add Firebase events to everything(Main):
 44) Keep track of total words written for the achievements(Main):
 45) How long notes survive in trash in settings :
-46) Change title of all to richtextstate(Main):
+46) Change title of all to richtextstate(Main): CANCELLED
 47) Add checkbox and bulletpoints to notebooks and locked  notes: DONE
 48) Add pinned feature to locked notes and notebooks and remove from archive(Main): DONE
 49) Comment Navigation Menu in all screens except main screen: